smartdevicelink/sdl_evolution/proposals/0052-constructed-payloads.md

 ## Proposed solution

-The solution is to create us BSON tags in control packets.
+The solution is to use BSON tags in control packets.
 It is not a proposal to refactor the RPC service.

 ##### Example